 Kono came in to the fight on a 7-fight win streak with a 29% KO rate, and was fighting after a gap of 6 months and 30 days.

-Kohei Kono was defending his super-flyweight titles and, fighting for the super-flyweight WBA titles against Nobuo Nashiro and lost via split decision in the 12-round super-flyweight fight, and adds an loss to his record at 21-4.
+Kohei Kono was defending his super-flyweight titles and, fighting for the super-flyweight WBA titles against Nobuo Nashiro and lost via split decision in the 12-round super-flyweight fight, and adds a loss to his record at 21-4.

 On July 16, 2005, a 24-year-old Kohei Kono (14-2, 4 KOs) and Teppei Kikui met in the ring for the 2nd time,.